CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/PIM-Set-and-Unset-Commands.md

 ## nv set interface \<interface-id\> router pim timers hello-interval

-Configures the PIM Hello packets periodic interval.
-If `auto`, the interval is inherited from the VRF.
+Configures the PIM Hello packets periodic interval on the enabled PIM interface.
 The hold time is 3.5 times the `hello-interval`, the amount of time the neighbor must be in a reachable state.

 ### Command Syntax